spacer

 An adverse reaction by the body to ingested foods or chemicals not involving the immune system.

-An adverse reaction to specific foods such as peanuts, tree nuts, shellfish, egg, and milk that involves the immune system.
+An adverse reaction to foods such as peanuts, tree nuts, fish, shellfish, egg, soy, wheat, sesame and cow’s milk that involves the immune system.

 Another term for food allergy.